espocrm/documentation/docs/user-guide/stream.md

 ### Attachments

-By default, users can attach files of any types to stream posts.
+Users can attach files stream posts.

 An administrator can configure the *Attachments* field at Administration > Entity Manager > Note > Fields > attachments (as of v7.2).
 The following parameters are available: